July 9-13, 2017 at Rockhurst University

 In past years, many Anytown-KC graduates return to their schools to take on new leadership roles in student organizations and government.
 Others get involved with community-based organizations and city-wide initiatives, many of which are led by our volunteers.
 Students will learn about several opportunities throughout the week-long program.

 Due to Anytown-KC being a completely volunteer-run effort, the generous gift of meeting space from our host Rockhurst University, and local fundraising efforts, we are able to make this opportunity available at a reduced price of $350 per participant.
 The registration cost includes meals provided during the week (3 meals for a full day), lodging, and program materials.
-Payment options are available, but the total must be paid at least 7 days prior to the week-long program.
+Payment is accepted online (link forthcoming) or by mailed personal check after the applicant has been accepted.

 Because we consider socio-economic status as an important component of diversity, we don’t want a young person to not apply because of difficulty with paying the registration fee.
 If this is your situation, please contact us to learn about scholarship opportunities.
 We hope to make scholarships available from the generosity of donors.